worktheclock/replit.github.io/repls/packages.md

 # Installing Packages

-You can use most packages available in Python, Javascript, and Ruby.
+You can use most packages available in Python and Javascript.
 Repl.it will install many packages on the fly just by importing them in code.
 You can read more about how we do this using [upm](https://blog.repl.it/upm).

 ## Searching and Adding Packages